-May 2016: The National Advisory Committee for Implementation of the National Forest System Land Management Planning Rule will meet in Charleston, South Carolina on May 10-12th.
-Click here to see the meeting summary.
+July 2016: The National Advisory Committee for Implementation of the National Forest System Land Management Planning Rule met in Portland, Oregon on July 12-14th.
+Click here to see the Meeting Summary.

 The Committee provides guidance and recommendations to the Secretary of Agriculture and the Chief of the Forest Service on Planning Rule implementation.
 Click here to view the recommendations received to date from the Committee.